-These may include the following in hierarchy of importance:
+These existing control points may include the following in hierarchy of importance to the 3D control network:

 - 1. Pre-existing KiwiRail published control points on or near site, coordinated by survey in terms of a KiwiRail standard datum to the required accuracy standard (and/or can be checked to confirm they meet the required standard) - 2.
 LINZ Geodetic published marks of NZGD2000 order of 5 or better near the project site - 3.
-Any other control mark known to exist on site for which might have been published as part of historical survey work even if the published coordinates for these points are not known (may be relevant for connecting, updating or verifying existing datasets)
+Any other control mark known to exist on site established as part of historical survey work even if the published coordinates for these points are not known, or has been coordinated in terms of the horizonal or vertical datum only (e.g. cadastral marks or level benchmark) as these marks may be relevant for connecting, updating, or verifying existing datasets

-The minimum requirement is for at least 3 existing control points of either type 1 or 2 above to found, connect to, and proved to be reliable since coordinated.
-However additional marks over and above this minimum should be searched for and included where practical in the following circumstances:
+The minimum requirement is for at least 3 existing control points of either type 1 or 2 above to be located, connect to, and proved to be reliable since coordinated.
+However, additional marks over and above this minimum should be searched for and included where practical in the following circumstances:

-- 1. Those 3 marks are over a baseline length substantially shorter than the site capture requirement scale, or do not represent good geometry in terms of the capture area coverage - 2.
-The site capture is for a site over 500m in length and therefore additional points should be included as the scale of the site increases
+- 1. Those 3 marks are over a baseline length substantially shorter than the site capture requirement scale, or do not represent good geometry in terms of the capture area coverage; - 2.
+The site capture is for a site over 500m in length and therefore additional points should be included as the scale of the site increases.

-5.2 ESTABLISH NEW CONTROL
+5.2 ESTABLISHMENT OF NEW CONTROL

-The Digital Engineering Process recognises a hierarchy of control points, up to three levels in the following order of importance:
+The Digital Engineering Process recognises a hierarchy of control points up to three levels in the following order of importance: